lumeland/lume.land/docs/creating-pages/page-data.md

 and configure the output filename.
 If it doesn't exist, it's generated automatically by lume.
 See [URL docs](./urls.md)

-### slug

-The slug is the last part of the URL and usually is the filename of the src file.
-It can be used to edit the url of the page.

 ### date

 If it's not defined, Lume automatically uses the file creation date.
 This